 The Boring Stuff We Still Want to Know

 This particular parade happens in September during our annual Street Fair which shuts down the streets of Bluffton.
-It’s a community event that many have a love-hate relationship with.
+It’s a community event that many in the community have a love-hate relationship with.
 Most of the hate comes from the inconvenience of driving around it!

-Marketing, I strongly believe, isn’t just about active, direct campaigns.
+Keep in mind that marketing isn’t always just about active, direct campaigns.
 A strong portion of it is about continually keeping visibility in your community even when you’ve had a waiting list for years.

 This parade is perfect timing for the start of the school year.
 Especially if you’re looking to build your studio.
 In my experience, peak times for inquiries is always September and January.